lngng/moDSTogether/.github/ISSUE_TEMPLATE/introduce-yourself--no-experience-required-.md

 ---
 name: Introduce yourself.
 No experience required.
-about: Fill in any details you are comfortable sharing to help a team find you!
+about: 'Fill in any sections you are comfortable sharing to help a team find you! '
 title: "[MODDER] title"
 labels: modder
 assignees: ''